 The PHY shall issue a PHY-CCA.indication(BUSY, {primary}) if one of the conditions listed in Table 22-27 (Conditions for CCA BUSY on the primary 20 MHz) is met in an otherwise idle 20 MHz, 40 MHz, 80 MHz, 160 MHz or 80+80 MHz operating channel width.

 Editorial Instrution:

+Search the entire document and remove double quotes around the word “primary”, when it referres to channel-list element.
+This also applies to other elements, i.e. secondary, secondary40 and secondary80.